 7. Is this a just-in-case item?

 We all have them.
-That old sweatshirt “just-in-case you need something to get dirty in,” or a half-broken coffee maker “just-in-case your current coffee maker dies mid-brew.”
+That old sweatshirt “just in case you need something to get dirty in” or a half-broken coffee maker “just in case your current coffee maker dies mid-brew.”

 Also, refer to my next question.